r2devops/hub/docs/create-update-job.md

     ??? example "Example of `artifacts:expose_as` report"
         Job [`trivy_image`](/jobs/dynamic_tests/trivy_image/) that
-        use its output as `junit` report in `artifacts:repors:junit` section:
+        uses its output as `junit` report in `artifacts:repors:junit` section:
         ```yaml
         nmap:
           [...]